usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_201.md

 An example of a step library in this repository is [xspec-execute.xpl](../../../xspec/xspec-execute.xpl), which collects several steps supporting XSpec, one each for supporting the XSpec testing framework for XSLT, XQuery and Schematron respectively.

 The advantage of defining a step at the top level, rather than putting all steps into libraries, is that such a step can be invoked without prior knowledge of its type name, which is used by XProc to distinguish it from other steps.
 The pipeline simply needs to be presented to the processor, which does the rest.
+Your library of steps then looks very similar to your directory full of XProc files.

 #### XProc as an XML document